marcojetson/IMDb-stream/README.md

 # IMDb stream

-A Google Chrome extension that let's you stream movies from IMDb, for free
+A Google Chrome extension that let's you watch IMDb movies, for free

 ## Usage